 We present revenue net of sales taxes incurred.
 The sales taxes amounted to RMB99.9 million, RMB121.0 million and RMB157.2 million (US\$24.3 million) for the years ended December 31, 2013, 2014 and 2015, respectively.

-In March 2016, during the fourth session of the 12th National People's Congress, it was announced that the VAT reform will be fully rolled out and extended to all industries including construction, real estate, financial services and lifestyle services.
-Subsequently, the SAT and Ministry of Finance jointly issued a Notice on Preparing for the Full Implementation of the VAT Reform (Cai Shui [2016] No. 32).
+In March 2016, during the fourth session of the 12th National People's Congress, it was announced that the pilot reform of replacing business tax with value-added tax, or VAT reform, will be fully rolled out and extended to all industries including construction, real estate, finance and lifestyle services.
+Subsequently, the State Administration of Taxation and Ministry of Finance jointly issued a Notice on Preparing for the Full Implementation of the VAT Reform (Cai Shui [2016] No. 32).
 Accordingly, we will pay value-added tax instead of business tax starting from May 1, 2016.
-We are in the process of evaluating the impact on our consolidated financial statements.
+We are in the process of evaluating the impact on our consolidated financial statements..